 } |undefined) => <A, E, R>(self:Effect.Effect<...>) =>Effect.Effect<...> (+1overload)

-Combines two effects into a single effect, producing a tuple with the results of both effects.
+Combines two effects into a single effect, producing a tuple of their

-The zip function executes the first effect (left) and then the second effect (right).
+the first effect (self) and then the second effect (that), collecting

-By default, zip processes the effects sequentially.
-To execute the effects concurrently,
+By default, the effects are executed sequentially.
+If the concurrent option

 @see ― validate for a version that accumulates errors.